From the porch of West Point Inn, at 1785’ on Mount Tam, overlooking San Francisco Bay, 5:00 am-ish. Dark, but for the barest glow to the east.

 The reflexive “What?” and “How? and “Why? crowd in, ever grasping at _____.

 Some say the name of _____ should never be said; others that the image of _____ should never be depicted, the saying and the depicting resting on the same presumption as eating the apple, a presumption of definitive and complete knowledge.
-Others deflect even talking about _____, just teaching of life practices aligned with how things really are, practices that reduce suffering, reduce breakdowns.
-Breakdowns resting on presumption, arrogance, and willful ignorance of the realities of life.
+Others deflect even talking about _____, just teaching life practices aligned with “how things really are”, practices that reduce suffering, reduce breakdowns.
+Breakdowns resting on presumption, arrogance, and willful ignorance of the realities of existence.

 Moe and Friedman urge an architecture not only acutely aware of, but committed to, even desirous of, working in consonance with reality — with change and dynamics and relations; with allowing and letting; with humility.
 They urge accepting the intrinsic properties and propensities of what is received, and nudging them toward “beneficial outcomes”.

-Inherent in the humility of this mindset, of its non-presumption, is an acknowledgement of not knowing all, of the fact of beyond-knowing.
+Inherent in the humility of this mindset, of its non-presumption, is an acknowledgement of not knowing everything, of the fact of beyond-knowing.
 The spiritually inclined would say, an acknowledgement of mystery.
-Perhaps “of _____” will do.
+Perhaps an acknowledgement of “_____” will do.

-In the rapacious, exploitative, infinitely destructive evisceration wrought by transnational despoiling extractative capitalism, there is no sensing the Earth living and breathing across and around its whole, no sensing its beyond-knowing, no deferring to some mystery, to _____.
-In the presuming mindset there is no check on that intractable temptation to reach for the apple.
+In the rapacious, exploitative, infinitely destructive evisceration wrought by transnational, despoiling, extractative capitalism, there is no sensing the Earth living and breathing across and around its whole, no sensing its beyond-knowing, no deferring to mystery, no revering _____.
+In the presuming mindset there is no check on that intractable temptation to grasp for the apple.
 Grasping, grasping, grasping … breakdown upon breakdown upon breakdown.

 I miss a spiritual aspect in Moe and Friedman’s essay.
 Suggesting a mystical presence would likely compromise it and its authors’ career prospects in current day scholarly quarters, but it’s precisely that that I feel we lack: Inviting a mindset grounded in sensing, yet not presuming to know definitively, the “something” enlivening and breathing across and around the whole of the Earth — a mindset deferential to mystery.